bloxberg-org/bloxbergValidatorSetup/README.md

 Remote Machine Minimum System Requirements:
 * Ubuntu 16.04 or 18.04 Image (Other Operating Systems can work, but commands may have to be altered)
 * Minimum 2 CPU
-* Minimum 2GB Memory
+* Minimum 2GB RAM Memory
-* Anything > 8GB will be good, but may need to be upgraded in the future
+* Anything > 8GB SSD will be good, but may need to be upgraded in the future

 These are simply the minimum requirements and we do recommend to allocate more resources to ensure stability.